itsme-swe/unieKom_FoodApp-React-Trial-Version-/notes.md

         ∗ Address
         ∗ Contact

 7️⃣ **props :** Agar humae kisi functional component ko dynamically data pass karna hai toh hum use karte hai **"props",** stands for properties.
-Props are just normnal arguments to your function.
+Props are just normal arguments to your function.
 In industry we say passing props to the component.

 8️⃣ Use **json Viewer plugin** extension on chrome to see json data in a structured format.